-Our discussion and analysis of the Village of North Barrington's financial performance provides an overview of the Village's financial activities for the fiscal year ended April 30, 2020.
-Please read it in conjunction with financial statements, which begin on page 11.
+Our discussion and analysis of the Village of North Barrington's financial performance provides an overview of the Village's financial activities for the fiscal year ended April 30, 2021.
+Please read it in conjunction with financial statements, which can be found in the basic financial statement section of this report.